10 Best Grilled Vegetable Dishes

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!

-In this list of vegetables to grill, we’ve got recipes for veggie kabobs, carrot dogs, black bean burgers, corn on the cob, leeks, and so much more.
+In this list of vegetables to grill, we’ve got recipes for veggie kabobs, carrot dogs, black bean burgers, corn on the cob, grilled leeks, and so much more.
 If it’s food dripping with bbq sauce you’re after, those can be found in this article, 21 Best Vegan BBQ Recipes.

 10 Best Vegan Recipes for Grilling